zacalex/routeTracker/README.md

 For more detail: <a href="docs/AFWUserGuide.docx">AFWUserGuide</a>

-### Docker container image
+### Docker image

-Compile the AngularJS project to production code with command: ng build --prod
+Compile the AngularJS project to production code with command:＜/br＞ ng build --prod
-Make sure you are using the relative paths: yourProject -> dist -> index.html at line 6 change <base href="./"> to <base href="./">
+Make sure you are using the relative paths:＜/br＞ yourProject -> dist -> index.html＜/br＞
+  at line 6＜/br＞
+  change "/" to "./"
 Sample code <a href="dist/index.html">index.html</a>

-Host the compiled code using docker with nginx
-Check Dockerfile for more detail <a href="Dockerfile">Dockerfile</a>
+Host the compiled code using docker with nginx＜/br＞ Check Dockerfile for more detail <a href="Dockerfile">Dockerfile</a>

-### icon
+### Icon
 File name needs to be icon.png

+## AngularJS
+### Dependency
+Check <a href="package.json">package.json</a> for dependency.

+There are some that used a lot:
+- "@angular/http": "^6.0.0",
+make get/post call
+- "angular-smart-table": "^2.1.11",
+make table with checkbok and search
+- "angularjs-tooltips": "^1.0.5",
+show tooltips
+- "elasticsearch-browser": "^15.0.0",
+support ES function
+- "highcharts": "^6.1.0",
+draw charts

+### Charts

 ## Infra